Scouting’s Barriers to Abuse

 Adult program participants must register as adults and follow Youth Protection policies.

-(Effective October 1, 2018) Two registered adult leaders 21 years of age or over are required at all Scouting activities, including meetings.
-There must be a registered female adult leader over 21 in every unit serving females.
-A registered female adult leader over 21 must be present for any activity involving female youth.
+Two registered adult leaders 21 years of age or over are required at all Scouting activities, including meetings.
+There must be a registered female adult leader 21 years of age or over in every unit serving females.
+A registered female adult leader 21 years of age or over must be present for any activity involving female youth.
 Notwithstanding the minimum leader requirements, age- and program-appropriate supervision must always be provided.
+(Youth Protection and Barriers to Abuse FAQs)

 All adults accompanying a Scouting unit who are present at the activity for 72 total hours or more must be registered as leaders.
 The 72 hours need not be consecutive.